ml8/3x3/hardware/assembly_detailed.md

 ## Collect materials

-Assembling the macropad is relatively straightforward if you have experience soldering through-hold components.
+Assembling the macropad is relatively straightforward if you have experience soldering through-hole components.
 There are a small number of discrete components.
 The photo below lays them out.

 ![materials](./img/bom.jpeg)